-Digital transformation through data Bookmark has been added
+Digital transformation through data has been added to Bookmarks.

 Digital transformation through data